connect2brain/mtms/sandbox/eeg_virtual/datasets/README.md

 ## Known issues

+* Embarrasingly the Forrest Gump dataset does not actually containt EEG data.

 * Resting-State TMS dataset does not exist in githut and thus cannot be downloaded with datalad.

 * Openneuro CLI does not run due to unknown incompatibility.